jonnylee777/Predicting-Baseball-Pitches/README.md

 ```

 ### 1. Starter Identification
-The MLB schedule API identifies probable or confirmed starting pitchers for a given date.
+The MLB schedule API identifies probable or confirmed starting pitchers for the following day.

 ### 2. Data Retrieval
 Career pitch history is retrieved dynamically from Baseball Savant for each pitcher.